-BID ITEM #3 SODUM FORMATE / ACETATE BLEND / Solid Pellets
+BID ITEM #3

+SODUM FORMATE / ACETATE BLEND / Solid Pellets

 1. The product is FAA-approved and meets the latest version of SAE-AMS 1431B.

-NO YES 🗆 NO

 2. The vendor shall provide a copy of independent laboratory certification of the product to the latest AMS 1431B.
-Certification shall be dated within twenty-four months of vendor bid submittal.

-$$\boxtimes$$ YES \square NO

-- 4. The vendor shall provide the names of five (5) clients to whom it has supplied the product during the past two years.
+Certification shall be dated within twenty-four months of vendor bid submittal. ⋈ YES □ NO 3.
+The vendor shall provide comprehensive on-site training to Airport Authority representative(s) for each shift, at no additional cost to the Airport Authority.
+4. The vendor shall provide the names of five (5) clients to whom it has supplied the product during the past two years.
+M YES □ NO 5.
+Vendor will be required to provide a certified laboratory analysis for product conformance to bid specifications for each delivery.

-\boxtimes YES \Box NO

-5. Vendor will be required to provide a certified laboratory analysis for product conformance to bid specifications for each delivery.
 Certification shall be dated within twenty-four (24) months of vendor bid submittal.

-⊠ YES □ NO

-6. The Bidder shall provide and include the product's biological oxygen demand (BOD) and toxicity along any other environmental test results with its bid.

-⊠ YES □ NO

-7. The vendor shall provide written technical information covering at minimum The product's environmental impact, MSDS, handling, storage and application guidelines.
+No YES □ NO 6.
+The Bidder shall provide and include the product's biological oxygen demand (BOD) and toxicity along any other environmental test results with its bid. ∞ YES □ NO 7.
+The vendor shall provide written technical information covering at minimum The product's environmental impact, MSDS, handling, storage and application guidelines. ĭ YES □ NO

-\bowtie YES \Box NO

-AEROMELT[®] Solid Runway Deicer
+AEROMELT® Solid Runway Deicer